troglobit/mg/README.md

 Origin and References
 ---------------------

-This project is a derivative of OpenBSD Mg, which currently is the best maintained source.
-The intention of this project is to track OpenBSD development and other sources of Mg functionality, enable as much of it as possible using a standard GNU configure script, and be friendly for porting to resource constrained systems.
+This project is derived from OpenBSD Mg, which is the best (maintained) source of the original Micro Emacs.
+The intention of this project is to track all clones, and unlike the OpenBSD version, enable as much of its hidden features as possible using a standard GNU configure script, while being friendly to porting to resource constrained systems.

 Please report any bugs and problems with the packaging and porting to the GitHub issue tracker <https://github.com/troglobit/mg/issues>

-Note: the official [portable Mg][] project is maintained by Han Boetes.
-It uses libbsd to maintain portability and follows the OpenBSD version very closely.
-It is also the version used by Debian and others.

 [Micro Emacs]:     https://www.emacswiki.org/emacs/MicroEmacs
 [ErsatzEmacs]:     https://www.emacswiki.org/emacs/ErsatzEmacs